backstage/backstage/plugins/cost-insights/api-report.md

   // (undocumented)
   getUserGroups(userId: string): Promise<Group[]>;
 }

+// Warning: (tsdoc-characters-after-block-tag) The token "@backstage" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
+// Warning: (ae-missing-release-tag) "Group" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public @deprecated (undocumented) export type Group = common.Group;

 // Warning: (ae-missing-release-tag) "GrowthType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //